elefr3n/kingvulns/README.md

 Software Link: https://codecanyon.net/item/king-media-video-image-upload-and-share/7877877

+King Media is a premium CMS that allows you create a website where share all type multimedia content like images, videos, etc...
+I ve found and reported some critical vulnerabilities and here I explain it.

+## King Media > 2.x/3.x/4.1 Blind RCE
+### Information
 Version: from 2.0 to 4.1 (latest)

-CVE: None

 ### Vulnerability description
 The RCE is in the file videoupload.php, when the script finish the upload, execs a command with the ffmepg library to get a video thumbnail and here his where we can inject our command.
 The script receives the file with the $_FILES['myfile'] parameter, first checks that the request come from AJAX (HTTP_X_REQUESTED_WIDTH), second checks that the file type is 'video/mp4', and then uploads the video (nothing that we can not bypass).
 When the upload is finished calls with shell_exec a command to get the video thumbnail with /usr/bin/ffmpeg, we can see in the next line: